ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-working-with-business-central-in-powerbi.md

 ## <a name="upload"></a>Upload reports from files

-Power BI Reports can be distributed among users as .pbix files.
+Sestavy Power BI lze mezi uživatele distribuovat jako soubory PBIX.
 If you have a .pbix file, you can upload the file to a workspace.
 To upload a report, do the following steps:

 1. In your new workspace, select **Get Data**.